TobyCeballos/odin_docs/docs/setting-up/initial-entries.md

    different Items or a class of Items.
 3. **Click on Save**

-For more information on Taxes in Frappe Books click [here](/entries/taxes).
+For more information on Taxes in OdinPOS click [here](/entries/taxes).

 ## Add Sales Items